Peter Whitney

-Peter Whitney (born Peter King Engle; May 24, 1916 – March 30, 1972) was an American actor in film and television.
+Peter King Engle (May 24, 1916 – March 30, 1972), known professionally as Peter Whitney, was an American actor in film and television.
 Tall and heavyset, he played brutish villains in many Hollywood films in the 1940s and 1950s.

 Early years

-Whitney was born in Long Branch, New Jersey, but grew up in California.
+Whitney grew up in California.
 His schools included the Royal Central School of Speech and Drama in London.
 He studied drama at the Pasadena Playhouse.